anthrax3/Retyped/README.md

 Currently, the original C# source code generated for each library by Retyped are not publicly available.
 We hope to release these at some point in the future, but for now, they're private.
 The NuGet Packages are public, the C# source code for each package is private.

-The Retyped parser and compiler source code is private.
+The Retyped tooling, including the parser and compiler source code is private.